 Drama Therapy Student Learning Outcomes

-The discipline of drama therapy in higher education encompasses interdisciplinary study of theatre, psychology, and drama therapy: theatre as an artistic form and as a social and cultural institution; psychology as the study of human attitudes, emotions, and behavior; drama therapy as the method for changing attitudes, emotions, and behavior through theatrical processes and products.
-Needed for this collaboration are theatrical knowledge and skills acquired through study and practice in classroom, studio, and public performance; knowledge of basic psychology in the areas of developmental psychology, abnormal psychology, personality theory, and group dynamics; knowledge and skills in applying drama processes and products to bring about therapeutic change in clients; the development of attitudes of ethics and professionalism in the application of drama therapy
+The discipline of drama therapy in higher education encompasses the interdisciplinary study of theatre, psychology, and drama therapy: theatre as an artistic form and as a social and cultural institution; psychology as the study of human attitudes, emotions, and behavior; drama therapy as the method for changing attitudes, emotions, and behavior through theatrical processes and products.
+Needed for this collaboration are theatrical knowledge and skills acquired through study and practice in classroom, studio, and public performance.
+Students are expected to have achieved this in their undergraduate studies.
+Also needed is the knowledge of basic psychology in the areas of developmental psychology, abnormal psychology, personality theory, and group dynamics; knowledge and skills in applying drama processes and products to bring about therapeutic change in clients; and the development of attitudes of ethics and professionalism in the application of drama therapy

 A Graduate of the Master of Arts Program in Theatre with concentration in drama therapy should have these basic competencies:

 K1.
 Knowledge of the theories and current approaches used in drama therapy.